 It is important to note that this distance $l - l_c$, where $l_c$ is the arc-length of the cut-off position, is measured along the ray.
 For an O-mode beam, the ray's radial component of group velocity is small near the cut-off, hence more of the signal is coming from fairly similar flux surfaces, unlike what it might ostensibly seem given the fairly large half-width, see Figure \ref{fig:localisation_poloidal_cut}.

-Apart from that, it is interesting to note that the peak of localisation is shifted away from the cut-off, by around $l - l_c = 6\textrm{cm}$ or so, due to the changing beam piece near the cut-off.
-The physical intuition as to why the beam piece decreases as the beam propagates is as follows: the MAST DBS was designed to have the beam waist before the plasma, hence the beam is always getting wider while in the plasma.
+Apart from that, it is interesting to note that the peak of localisation is shifted away from the cut-off, by around $l - l_c = 6\textrm{cm}$ or so, due to the changing \emph{beam} piece near the cut-off.
+The physical intuition as to why the \emph{beam} piece decreases as the beam propagates is as follows: the MAST DBS was designed to have the beam waist before the plasma, hence the beam is always getting wider while in the plasma.
 Thus far, we have shown plots of the integrand of equation (\ref{eq:A_r2_final_cleaned}), and calculated the associated localisation lengths.
 Since these lengths are calculated from the cumulative integrals of the localisation pieces, we plot the cumulative integrals themselves in Figure \ref{fig:cumulative_localisation_MAST}.

 Since every point along the ray is associated with a particular $k_{\perp,1}$ as a result of the stationary phase integral in Section \ref{subsection:stationary_phase}, it is impossible to divorce the localisation and $k_{\perp,1}$ resolution.
-We show how to calculate the associated $k_{\perp,1}$ resolution from the spatial localisation in Section \ref{subsection_kperp1_resolution}.
+Instead of $k_{\perp,1}$ resolution, it is more physically suitable to think of the spread of backscattered $k_{\perp,1}$ as localisation along the ray.
+Nonetheless, we show how to calculate the associated $k_{\perp,1}$ resolution from the spatial localisation in Section \ref{subsection_kperp1_resolution}.